remarcmij/arr-reduce/README.md

 ```
 (acc, elem) => {
-    // do something with accumulator and elem
+    // do something with acc and elem
-    return accumulator
+    return acc
 }
 ```